517: No Such Thing As Julius Caesar's Dad Jokes

 BJ joke.
 So what could it be?
 BJ joke.

-I don't think you're going to guess this just before.
-Boris Johnson.
+I don't think you're going to guess this.

 Yeah, I mean, it is technically one of those as well, I suppose.
 Just shot for bad joke?
 It's one of those.

-There's a 2016 study because I was looking at whether men and women do find different jokes funny because, you know, it's such a gender-based concept, the dad joke.
+This is a 2016 study because I was looking at whether men and women do find different jokes funny because, you know, it's such a gender-based concept, the dad joke yeah and so there was a study that looked at whether they did and they divided jokes into EJs AJs and BJs which are excellent adequate and bad

 You really didn't sell that one at all.
 I think even Wilf would have been like, I'm sorry, Auntie Anna.